-Qualifications for Membership
+Qualifications for membership

-- 11 Membership is open to any man aged 18 or over who is currently resident in or district who supports the purpose and the activities which the organisation exists to promote. - 12 Employees of the organisation are not eligible for membership.
+- 11 Membership is open to: - any person aged eighteen or over who is currently resident in Scotland and agree to support the purpose and the activities which the organisation exists to promote. - 11.2 Any corporate body who supports the purpose and the activities which the organisation exists to promote. - 11.3 An individual who has been nominated for membership by an unincorporated body who supports the purpose and the activities which the organisation exists to promote. - 12 Employees of the organisation are not eligible for membership.

-Application for Membership
+Application for membership

-- 13 Any person who wishes to become a member must sign a written application for membership; the application will then be considered by the board at its next board meeting. - 14 The board may, at its discretion, refuse to admit any person to membership. - 15 The board must notify each applicant promptly (in writing or by e-mail) of its decision on whether or not to admit him to membership.
+- Any person who wishes to become a member (11.1) must sign a written application for membership; (11.2) in the case of a corporate body, the application must be signed by an appropriate officer of that body; (11.3) the application must also be signed by an appropriate office bearer of the unincorporated body which is nominating him/her for membership, upon which the application will then be considered by the board at its next board meeting. - 14 The board may, at its discretion, refuse to admit any person or body to membership. - The board must notify each applicant promptly (in writing or by e-mail) of its decision on whether or not to admit him/her/it to membership.

-Membership Subscription
+Membership subscription

-16 No membership subscription will be payable.
+No membership subscription will be payable but donations will be accepted.

-Register of Members
+Register of members

-- 17 The board must keep a register of members, setting out: - 17.1 for each current member: - 17.1.1 his full name and address; and - 17.1.2 the date on which he was registered as a member of the organisation; - 17.2 for each former member for at least six years from the date on he ceased to be a member: - 17.2.1 his name; and - 17.2.2 the date on which he ceased to be a member. - 18 The board must ensure that the register of members is updated within 28 days of any change: - 18.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or - 18.2 which is notified to the organisation.
+- 17 The board must keep a register of members, setting out: - 17.1 for each current member: - 17.1.1 his/her/its full name and address; and - 17.1.2 the date on which he/she/it was registered as a member of the organisation; and

-19 If a member or charity trustee of the organisation requests a copy of the register of members, the board must ensure that a copy is supplied to him within 28 days, providing the request is reasonable; if the request is made by a member (rather than a charity trustee), the board may provide a copy which has the addresses blanked out.
+- 17.1.3 in the case of an individual nominated under paragraph 11.3, the name of the unincorporated body which nominated him/her for membership. - 17.2 for each former member for at least six years from the date on he/she ceased to be a member: - 17.2.1 his/her name; and - 17.2.2 the date on which he/she ceased to be a member. - The board must ensure that the register of members is updated within 28 days of any change: - 18.1 which arises from a resolution of the board or a resolution passed by the members of the organisation; or - 18.2 which is notified to the organisation. - If a member or charity trustee of the organisation requests a copy of the register of members, the board must ensure that a copy is supplied to him/her within 28 days, providing the request is reasonable; if the request is made by a member (rather than a charity trustee), the board may provide a copy which has the addresses blanked out.

-Withdrawal from Membership
+Withdrawal from membership

-20 Any person who wants to withdraw from membership must give a written notice of withdrawal to the organisation, signed by him; he will cease to be a member as from the time when the notice is received by the organisation.
+Any person or body who/which wants to withdraw from membership must give a written notice of withdrawal to the organisation, signed by him/her or in the case of a corporate or unincorporated body, signed by an appropriate officer (office bearer) of that body; he/she/it will cease to be a member as from the time when the notice is received by the organisation.

-Transfer of Membership
+Transfer of membership